Supportability Engineer (ILS LSA)

-Would you like to play a key role in the support of Royal Navy and Overseas warship programmes?
-Maritime Services currently have vacancies for a Warship Support Engineers at our sites in either Portsmouth, Filton or Scotstoun.
+Would you like to play a key role in the support of Royal Navy and International programmes?
+Maritime Services currently have vacancies for Supportability Engineers in Logistics Support Analysis (LSA)at our sites in either Portsmouth or Filton.

-As a Warship Support Engineer, you will be working across platforms such as the Type 45 Destroyers, Type 26 Global Combat Ships build and export programmes and the prestigious Queen Elizabeth Class Aircraft Carrier programme.
-You will be responsible for creation and management of Logistics Support information for the ships, focusing heavily on the configuration, analysis and production of engineering data required to support the systems and equipment that make up the platforms.
-Training on all aspects of Warship Support Engineering will be provided.
+As a Supportability Engineer LSA, you will be working across platforms such as the Type 45 Destroyers, Type 26 Global Combat Ships build and export programmes and the prestigious Queen Elizabeth Class Aircraft Carrier programme.
+You will be responsible for applying ILS methodologies to the management of Logistics Support information for the ships, focusing heavily on the configuration andanalysis of engineering data required to support the systems and equipment that make up the platforms.

-Your main responsibilities as a Warship Support Engineer will involve:
+Your main responsibilities as a Supportability Engineer LSA will involve:

 Providing expertise, effort and advice in the population and management of the Logistics Support Analysis tools, the data they contain and the related integrated toolsets.

-Working with both the T45, T26 and QEC Class Output Management (COM) and International programme teams to identify and resolve in-service or build data issues.
+Working across the T45, T26 and QEC Class Output Management (COM) and International programme teams to identify and resolve in-service or build supportability and data issues.

 Analysing complex datasets to autonomously determine appropriate Support outcomes, updating a shared, complex and integrated Support dataset.

-Your skills and qualifications as a Warship Support Engineer:
+Your skills and qualifications as a Supportability Engineer:

 Experience gained from one or more of the following backgrounds:

-Experience of the population of a defence standard Logistics Support Analysis Record (LSAR) database.
+Experience in the population of a Logistics Support Analysis Record (LSAR) database.